turbolego/Hearthstone-emotes-using-hand-gestures-and-openCV/README.md

 [Youtube - OpenCV test #1: Hearthstone Emotes using Webcam!](https://www.youtube.com/watch?v=DuG9nvdnLBI)

+# Notes:
-# Notes: the included classifiers (hearthstone.xml and myfacedetector.xml) were made under light and hue conditions that may be different from yours.
+The included classifiers (hearthstone.xml and myfacedetector.xml) were made under light and hue conditions that may be different from yours.
 This may affect the precision.